Ink6220/a2a-mcp-multi-agent/MIGRATION_SUMMARY.md

 The framework has been migrated from having separate agent implementations for different providers (`A2ANovaAgent`, `A2AOpenaiAgent`) to a unified system where all providers are handled through LiteLLM integration modules.

+**UPDATE:** The framework has also been enhanced with sophisticated MCP tool server management capabilities, allowing for configuration-driven tool server loading and per-agent MCP server specification.

 ## Key Changes

 ### 1. New Integration Modules